mailjet/api-documentation/guides/_domain-dns.md

 To fully take advantage of Mailjet deliverability, you will need to modify your DNS records to include DKIM signature and SPF.

 You will also need to verify your sender addresses and domain names.
-The validation can be done online with the [Sender domains & addresses](https://app.mailjet.com/account/sender) page or through API.
+The validation can be done online with the <a href="https://app.mailjet.com/account/sender" target="_blank">Sender domains & addresses</a> page or through API.

-##Create a new DNS entry
+##Create DNS entry

 ```php
 <?php